jbenet/ios-ntp/README.md

 Xcode project.
 The framework usage is temporarily unavailable but will be restored soon.

-_More come about using a framework._
+_More to come about using a framework._

 Download the [ios-ntp](http://github.com/jbenet/ios-ntp) project, add the necessary to your project, build and run.
 You will need: